jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 A: Even the Odds resets a character one time and then has no further effect.
 So the Plot Twist will work normally.

+^(Source - UDE FAQ)

+---

+Q: Even the Odds targeting Blackheart.
+He resets to a 4/4 for the rest of the combat, yes?
+His power does not turn on until the next combat he becomes involved in?

+A: Even the Odds creates a continuous modifier that "suppresses" any other continuous modifier affecting ATK/DEF for THAT COMBAT.
+The modifiers will "turn back on" after the combat has passed.

+^(Source - FB Post)

+---

+Q: If I play Even The Odds on a character with -1/-1 counters does it remove them?

+A: No, Even the odds does not remove -1/-1 counters, as it says, it only removes +1/+1 counters.

+^(Source - FB Post)

+---

 # [Evil Deadpool](http://vs.tcgbrowser.com/images/cards/big/MFM-005.jpg)
 *Set: Deadpool & Friends*